Characterizing co-NL by a group action: Non-Deterministic Pointer Machines

 \end{definition}

 \begin{proposition} $\stconncomp \in \cc{\{NDPM\}}$ \end{proposition}

 \begin{proof} Given a graph of size $n$, the input will be encoded as

-where $(a_{ij})$ is the adjacency list, that is to say that $a_{ij} = 1$ if there is an edge from the node numbered by $i$ to the node numbered by $j$, $0$ elsewhere.
-The boxed bits in the figure above are \enquote{separating} bits, between the coding of $n$ and the list of adjacences, and between the coding of the edges going from $i$ and the coding of the edges going from $i+1$.
+where $(a_{ij})$ is the adjacency list, that is to say that $a_{ij}=1$ if there is an edge from the vertex numbered by $i$ to the vertex numbered by $j$, $0$ elsewhere.
+The boxed bits in the figure above are \enquote{separating} bits, between the coding of $n$ and the list of adjacences, and between the coding of the edges of source $i$ and the coding of the edges of source $i+1$.

-We define a \NDPM $M$ such that $M_c(n)$ with $c = \{\star, \star, \star, \star, \textbf{Init}\}$ accepts if and only if $n \in$ \stconncomp.
+We define a \NDPM $M$ such that $M_c(n)$ with $c=\{\star, \star, \star, \star, \textbf{Init}\}$ accepts if and only if $n \in$ \stconncomp.

 The transition relation of $M$ is presented in the figure \ref{fig:transition_fction}.
 Informally, our algorithm goes as follow: